Oceania, c. 1200–1450 CE

 Oceania was inhabited by culturally linked communities.
 The distances between islands meant that many societies were somewhat isolated, but there was ongoing trade.
 Many communities had complex political and social organizations.

 People in most communities in this region belonged to family groups.
 Families were important for making decisions.
 In many societies, families were organized into bigger units such as clans and states.
 Australian Aboriginal peoples developed an elaborate system of kinship and social rules.
-People had equal opportunity to become political leaders, but only if you were male.
+These societies were often egalitarian in terms of opportunities to become political leaders, but only if you were male.
 There were few established political hierarchies such as chiefs or kings.
 Hierarchies seemed to be mostly contained to religious or spiritual matters, or those that related to the Dreaming.
 The Dreaming is the spiritual philosophy of the Aboriginal peoples.
 It encompasses their history of the universe, the Earth, the present, and the future.

 The Māori society of Aotearoa migrated from nearby islands.
 They divided the land amongst several states, which were composed of families.
 Each state had several important chiefs who came together in a collective decision- making group.
 Still, as everywhere in the world, there was conflict both within and between different Māori states.